 Released in 1991, Python is a highly versatile programming language.
 It works for websites and both mobile and web apps.

+The LAMP Stack process is pretty straightforward.
 Users request a web page from their browser, which the Apache web receives.
 If the request is for a PHP file, Apache passes it to PHP, which loads and executes the code.
 Also, PHP is in communication with MySQL.
 Finally, PHP uses the code and data to create the HTML the browser needs to display the relevant web page.

 The fact that all the components of the LAMP stack are open-source means that the source code is shared.
 Thus, developers can make changes and improvements to increase their performance.